featurevisor/featurevisor/docs/glossary.md

 - If Feature itself is [enabled or disabled](/docs/sdks/javascript/#checking-if-enabled)
 - Boolean type for [variables](/docs/features/#boolean)

+## Branch

+A [Git](#git) branch is a pointer to a specific sequence of [commits](#commit) in a [repository](#repository).

+It represents an independent line of development in a project, allowing you to isolate changes for specific features or tasks.
+The default branch in Git is usually called `master` or `main`.

+You can create, switch to, [merge](#merge), and delete branches using various Git commands.
+This branching mechanism facilitates collaboration, experimentation, and non-linear development workflows.

 ## Browser

 Browsers help you access web applications.
 If you are using Chrome, Firefox, or Safari, then you are using a browser already.